 - Lowest advertised price match

-One nice feature that Capital One does offer is its CreditWise tool, which lets you view and monitor your VantageScore credit score for free.
+One noteworthy feature is its CreditWise tool, which lets you view and monitor your VantageScore credit score for free.
 You can also text message Eno, a chatbot assistant, to check your balance or pay your bill.

 You don’t have to have a Capital One card to use CreditWise, though if you do have a card, you’ll get a credit score update whenever you log into that account.

 Most of Capital One’s security features are standard for the industry.
 But the company does stand out in a few ways.
 First of all, it provides you with a virtual credit card number to use when shopping online.
 And if you ever lose your card or if it’s stolen, you can lock your card so that no one can use it.